-Train them to relieve on pee pads inside (if you live in an apartment)
+Train them to relieve on pee pads or “fake” lawns inside (if you live in an apartment)

-Hire a dog walker to give them an opportunity for both elimination and exercise when you’re at work
+Hire a dog walker to give them an opportunity for elimination, exercise, and socialization when you’re at work

 #6 Reason NOT to crate your dog – A “SAFE PLACE” OR “WOLF DEN” SHOULD NOT BE LOCKED (BY SOMEONE ELSE)